 Book [The] of the Courtier, by Baldassare Castiglione, George Bull (trans and ed) (London: Penguin, 1967).

-Chronicles,[The] by Jean Froissart, Geoffrey Brereton (trans) (London: Penguin, 1968).
+Chronicles, by Jean Froissart, Geoffrey Brereton (trans) (London: Penguin, 1968).

 Description[The] of England by William Harrison, George Edelen (ed) (New York: Cornell University Press, 1968).